 • representatives of The National Gallery (E40) received custody through.
 The delivery of the paintings by Secure Deliveries Inc. to the National Gallery (E10)

 P30 transferred custody of (custody transferred through)

-Domain: E10 Transfer of Custody Range: E19 Physical Object
+Domain: E10 Transfer of Custody Range: E18 Physical Stuff

-Scope note: This property identifies an item or items of E18 Physical Stuff concerned in an E10 Transfer of through accident, unsolicited donation, or theft.
+Scope note: This property identifies an item or items of E18 Physical Stuff concerned in an E10 Transfer of

 Custody activity.